 They have many very good programs, with beneficiaries from all walks of life, regardless of race and age.
 From Back-to-school event for the young, to Project Care for the elderly.
 If you do not have time to join the long-term programs, you can always choose to volunteer for the ad-hoc projects.
 Just like their motto, "A little from all, together it's more".

 Many people comment that I volunteer at various causes because I am too ‘free’.
-I usually gave them a smile in return.
+I usually give them a smile in return.
 I may occasionally try to explain that volunteering is part of my life, as important as visiting my parents at least once a week.
 For both, I had to sacrifice time meant for myself, my family or my work.

 If you wait until you are 'free' before you spend time with your loved ones, you may find that they are no longer there.
 Same with volunteering.